RohanMudgal/RohanMudgal/README.md

 **Let's Dive In!**

 This is my space to experiment with all things data science: different tools , cool libraries , and fascinating datasets .
-I'm particularly curious about exploring areas like (mention specific areas of data science you're interested in, e.g.,   Natural Language Processing,  Computer Vision,  Time Series Analysis).
+I'm particularly curious about exploring areas like data science I am interested in, e.g., Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, Time Series Analysis.

 **Project Adventures! ️**